Workforce Training Grants

 When using AIM’s partnership with Commonwealth Corporation you will be provided with valuable information and assistance in preparing your Workforce Training application.

 In addition, AIM has been approved to be a Training Provider for recipients of Workforce Training Grants.
-More information is available at Training at Your Company Site.
+We offer a wide variety of training programs, many of which can be conducted at your company.

 - AIM Services